 Conflicts of Interest and Incentives

-For successfully brokered leasing and finance contracts Doug Edginton receives commission from his lessor/funder partners.
+For successfully brokered leasing and asset finance contracts Doug Edginton receives commission from his lessor/funder partners.

 If you decide to take out a lease or finance contract that has been successfully brokered by Doug Edginton the lessor/funder partner will pay a commission to Doug Edginton.
 The amount of the commission is based on the nature and size of the lease or finance contract.